 - 1 tablespoon garam masala ~ Buy or make

-- 2 tablespoons tandoori masala ~ See 3rd Note below
+- 2 tablespoons tandoori masala ~ Buy or make

 - 1 teaspoon amchur ~ Or an extra 1 to 2 teaspoons lemon juice

-- 1 tablespoon mustard oil ~ Or oil of your choice; see 6th Note below
+- 1 tablespoon mustard oil ~ Or oil of your choice; see Notes

 - Gather all your ingredients.

-- In a medium-sized bowl, mix all the ingredients together except the chicken.
-Spread this mixture all over the meat.
-If there is any excess marinade, stuff it inside the chicken.
-Cover the chicken for an hour or overnight.
+- In a medium-sized bowl, mix all the marinade ingredients except the chicken.
+Add the meat and coat with the marinade; stuff any excess inside the chicken.
+Cover for an hour or preferably overnight

 - Preheat the oven at 375°F (190°C) and bring the chicken to room temperature for 20 minutes before roasting.

 - Generously oil a baking dish and place the chicken in it.
 On a rack in the middle of the oven, roast for 45 minutes to one hour, depending on the size of your chicken.
 To tell if the chicken is done, a thermometer should read 165°F (75°C) in the thickest part of the thigh, or until the thigh juices run clear when pricked.
 See the last two Notes below if you are using an ingredient other than chicken.